Contains “Nothing to be Afraid Of,” the story of a young pregnant woman and the alien living in her backyard.

-The folks at Wild Musette have shown their faith in me as a writer by publishing two of my stories.
+The folks at Wild Musette have published two of Crandall’s stories.

-The first, “The Last Zookeeper,” is a post-apocalyptic story of one man’s personal redemption in the face of unspeakable tragedy.
+“The Last Zookeeper” is a post-apocalyptic story of one man’s personal redemption in the face of unspeakable tragedy.
 The story appeared in issue 1702, Fall 2017, and you can buy a copy here.

-The second story, “Reclamation,” follows a young woman’s efforts to regain something lost.
+“Reclamation” follows a young woman’s efforts to regain something stolen.
 It appeared in issue 1802, Fall 2018, and can be purchased here.